voormedia/jsonit/README.md

 ## LICENSE

-Json is Copyright (c) 2011 Klaas Speller and Voormedia and distributed under the MIT license.
-See the LICENCE file for more info.
+Json is Copyright (c) 2011 Voormedia B.V. and distributed under the MIT license.
+See the LICENSE file for more info.